Kourtney Kardashian: ‘Scott Disick Seems To Just Get Worse’

 There have been a lot of rumors about Scott Disick and Kourtney Kardashian and that they are getting back together.
 The two have been hanging out for a very long time despite a separation.
 Scott Disick and Kourtney Kardashian have three kids together and it has always been said that they put up a united front because of them.
 The rumor was that Kourtney Kardashian was going around with Younes Bendjima, twenty-three years of age.
 However, Scott wasn’t happy with Kourtney’s relationship.

 The sources have said that Scott Disick got sober because she wanted to get back with Kourtney Kardashian.
-“Scott told her that she was one of the only reasons he got sober, and that he is more in love with her now than he ever has been,” said sources, Inquisitr had reported.
+“Scott told her that she was one of the only reasons he got sober and that he is more in love with her now than he ever has been,” said sources, Inquisitr had reported.

 The sources have said that their kids want the two together.
 “Of course the kids want them their mommy and daddy to be together forever,” the insider told Radar.